wadehuber/codeexamples/programming/prolog_information.md

 - An [Introduction to Logic Programming](https://www.matchilling.com/introduction-to-logic-programming-with-prolog/)
 - [12 Days to Prolog](https://dev.to/donaldkellett/less-than-12-days-of-prolog---a-guide--brief-review-of-the-prolog-programming-language-1dgl) with some nice advanced examples
+- *The Art of Prolog* is an excellent book on Prolog and logic programming.
+It is available [for free online](https://mitpress.mit.edu/books/art-prolog-second-edition) - look under the "Open Access" tab.
-- [The Power of Prolog is a more thorough, advanced tutorial.
+- [The Power of Prolog](https://www.metalevel.at/prolog) is a more thorough, advanced tutorial.

 ## Representation of Lists of 2 elements in Scheme vs Prolog